Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Data processing

 \section{Data processing}

-The raw images are two-dimensional FITS images~\cite{fitsformat} in which each $N_{skp}$ consecutive pixels in the same row correspond to the $N_{skp}$ performed measurements of the charge of the same pixel.
-The first process applied to the raw images in arbitrary digital units (ADU)\@.
-The horizontal baseline is computed for each row of the processed image as the median of the pixels in the overscan (unexposed) region, while the vertical baseline is computed in each column as the median of the first 100 pixels in the column.
-The horizontal and vertical baselines are subtracted row by row and column by column, respectively.
+The raw data are two-dimensional FITS images~\cite{fitsformat} in which each group of $N_{\rm skp}$ consecutive pixels in a row corresponds to $N_{\rm skp}$ measurements of the charge of a single pixel.
+The first processing step constructs a two-dimensional image assigning to each pixel the average of the $N_{\rm skp}$ charge measurements, in analog-to-digital units (ADU)\@.
+The horizontal baseline is then computed for each row of the processed image as the median of the pixels in the overscan (unexposed) region, while the vertical baseline is obtained for each column as the median of the first 100 pixels in the column.
+The horizontal and vertical baselines are subtracted from each row and column, respectively.
+The images subsequently undergo energy and size-to-depth calibrations, as well as masking of defects and spurious charges, before the events corresponding to energy depositions in the sensors are extracted.

-Due to the Skipper-CCD readout noise achieved with $N_{skp}=400$~samples/pix reaching a fraction of an electron (the measured value is 0.15\,e$^-$, as detailed in Section~\ref{sec:data_quality}), the consequent charge distribution of the images is a sequence of Gaussian peaks with the means centered on multiples of the electron charge, as shown in Fig.~\ref{fig:electronpeaks}.
-This indivitual electron resolution of the sensors \cite{Tiffenberg:2017aac} is used to calibrate the image from ADU to number of electrons.